 Where is sustainability in your field?
 How does incorporating sustainability bolster what you’re already teaching?

-These are a few of the question 10 Wake Forest faculty members explored during the seventh annual Magnolias Curriculum Project on May 17-18, 2018.
+These are a few of the questions 10 Wake Forest faculty members explored during the seventh annual Magnolias Curriculum Project on May 17-18, 2018.
 Each year, this two-day curriculum workshop aims to develop innovative course components that inspire systems thinking and result in engaged learning outcomes for sustainability.

 During the workshop, participants discussed sustainability literature, developed learning objectives for their students, and shared perspectives and stories from their own fields of study.
 For the semesters following the workshop, each faculty participant submits a syllabus for a course in which sustainability-related outcomes are integrated.
 These courses are either classes the faculty have been teaching and plan to teach again, or are completely new courses being developed.